beejjorgensen/bgc/src/bgc_part_0600_strings.md

 The behavior is undefined.
 Probably, depending on your system, a crash will result.

 But declaring it as an array is different.
 The compiler doesn't stow those bytes in another part of town, they're right down the street.
-Specifically, this one is a mutable _copy_ of the string that we can change at will:
+This one is a mutable _copy_ of the string -- one we can change at will:

 ``` {.c}
 char t[] = "Hello, again!";  // t is an array copy of the string